lbl-srg/obc/specification/source/specification.rst

 The basic data types are, in addition to the elementary building blocks, `Real`, `Integer`, `Boolean`, `String`, and `enumeration` types.
 See also the Modelica 3.3 specification, Chapter 3.
-All specifications in CDL must be blocks or parameters.
+All specifications in CDL shall be blocks or parameters.
 Variables are not allowed [they are used however in the elementary building blocks].

+Each of these data types, including the elementary building blocks, can be a single instance or one-dimensional array.
+Array indices shall be of type `Integer` only.
+The first element of an array has index `1`.
+An array of size `0` is an empty array.
+See the Modelica 3.3 specification Chapter 10 for array notation.

+[`enumeration` or `Boolean` data types are not permitted as array indices.]

 Syntax
 ^^^^^^